timodaehler/websiteJuly2023/content/authors/admin/_index.md

 title: Timo B. Dähler, PhD

 ---
-At heart, I'm a macroeconomist who transitioned to the meticulous world of risk management as a quantitative analyst.
+I'm a trained economist working in the field of risk management.

-When I'm not designing models, analyzing data, or identifying potential risks, you'll find me adventuring through the picturesque Swiss Alps or exploring the rugged beauty of California's Eastern Sierra.
-Through this website, I channel my curiosity into investment analysis, always on the lookout for intriguing insights and future trends.
+Beyond the realm of model design, data analysis, and risk identification, my adventures take me through the picturesque Swiss Alps and the rugged terrain of California's Eastern Sierra.
+On this website, I channel my curiosity into investment analysis, always on the lookout for new insights and emerging trends.

-If you resonate with my journey or see potential for collaboration, let's connect!
+If you resonate with my journey or see potential for collaboration, I'm open to connecting!

 <a href="/uploads/resume.pdf" target="_blank" role="button" style="font-size: 14px; padding: 5px 15px; border: none; border-radius: 20px; background-color: #1664c0; color: white; cursor: pointer; transition: background-color 0.3s; text-decoration: none;" onmouseover="this.style.backgroundColor='#0056b3'" onmouseout="this.style.backgroundColor='#007BFF'">DOWNLOAD CV</a>